-Tips to clean choreography will be useful to you if you’re working on a new piece of choreography and are nearly at the finishing stages.
-But before reaching this point you will hit a “it’s not quite right” phase, feeling that your work isn’t as perfect as you want it yet.
+Tips for cleaning your choreography will be useful to those who are working on a piece of dance that is almost complete.
+Before finalising the work you will likely hit a “it’s not quite right” phase, feeling that your work isn’t as perfect as you want it yet.
 This is completely normal and can be fixed by applying the tips provided.
-So, from picking out the issues, stepping outside of your role as a choerographer and actually adressing the issues, here are a few tips to clean choreography to help give your work that extra sparkle.
+So, from picking out the issues, stepping outside of your role as a choerographer and actually addressing the issues, here are a few tips to clean choreography to help give your work that extra sparkle.

 Picking out any issues